 Tallinn is, in this TripGourmets humble opinion, one of Europe’s underrated cultural gems.
-Our Tallinn city break was mostly spent among the pristine medieval marvels of the Estonian capital.
+Our Tallinn Itinerary was mostly spent among the pristine medieval marvels of the Estonian capital.
 Within the space of three days, we both managed to fall completely in love with the place.

 Around a year ago, all I knew about Tallinn was that it is in Estonia, a Baltic state, formerly part of the USSR, in the freezing part of northern Europe.
 We decided to visit for a Tallinn city break because I had become somewhat fascinated with the place after applying for e-residency of Estonia last year.

 Estonia has a long and often bloody history.
 Tallinn city dates back to the 13th century when crusading knights first built a castle there.
 Since that time, the city has stood virtually intact throughout Danish, Russian and German occupations, as well as wars, fires and the plague.
 What stands today is one of the oldest and best preserved medieval city centres in Europe.
 Since 1997, it has also been a UNESCO World Heritage site.